Information for refugee dental professionals

 Route to registration for dental care professionals

-- The UK’s dental team is made up of dentists and dental care professionals.
-Recognised dental care professional titles are dental nurse, dental technician, dental therapist, dental hygienist, orthodontic therapist and clinical dental technician.
+The UK’s dental team is made up of dentists and dental care professionals.
+The recognised titles that fall within the category of dental care professionals are:

 Detailed guidance for dental care professionals is available via our route to registration page.

 A number of organisations offer to support refugees who hold professional qualifications.
 You may wish to get in touch with them to see if they can provide assistance.

 - The Refugee Council provides free advice and information to refugees and people seeking asylum in the UK.